-How to Create $1 Billion App in 11 Month or 10 Reasons Why “Clubhouse: Drop-in audio chat” so Successful
+How to Create a $1 Billion App in 11 Month or 10 Reasons Why “Clubhouse: Drop-in audio chat” is so Successful

 Planning to launch your startup application?
 Looking for investments in your project?
 Not sure how to attract users?

 Find out how the founders of “Clubhouse: Drop-in audio chat” succeeded in less than a year:

 - Launch a $1 billion startup app;

 - And attract 3 million users!

 We reveal the secrets of success of the new voice-based social network.